by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York Workers’ Compensation Laws

-Workers' compensation provides benefits to employees who are injured on the job, or otherwise are unable to work due to a workplace accident or incident.
+Workers' compensation provides benefits to employees injured on the job or otherwise unable to work due to a workplace accident or incident.

 Employers can find information regarding New York workers’ compensation on the New York State government website.